openweb-nl/hippo-groovy-updater/README.md

     </pluginRepository>
   </pluginRepositories>
 ```
-In the build section define (minimal) usage of the plugin
+In the build section of the (new) module containing the groovy updater scripts, define the execution of the plugin \
+*For Hippo 12 use the *'generate-yaml'* goal.*
 ```xml
   <plugin>
     <groupId>nl.openweb.hippo.updater</groupId>